DCC-EX/mkdocs-test/docs/products/ex-sensorcam/04-ex-sensor-manual-abridged.md

 ![ESP32 Wrover CAM](/_static/images/ex-sensorcam/esp32-wrover-cam.png)

-**Note:** While this manual primarily talks about the ESP32-CAM-MB, there is a similar tested alternative in the newer **ESP32 WROVER-CAM** single board option.
-For some further preliminary details refer to Section 7 Wiring, Figure 6.
-THe software is identical for both CAMs.
+**Note:** While the full manual primarily talks about the ESP32-CAM-MB, the focus here is the alternative in the newer **ESP32 WROVER-CAM** single board option.
+For some further preliminary details refer to Section 7 Wiring, **Figure 6**.
+The software is identical for both CAMs.

 Dealing with video images involves complexities not normally associated with model railroading sensors.
 The sensorCAM is a complex device with a number of commands explicitly for setup and evaluation.
 In addition to these, several “output” commands can be used by a host to interrogate the “virtual sensor” output states.
 The initial setup can be somewhat involved and requires familiarity with many of the 25 commands discussed below.

 The sensorCAM has two ***mutually exclusive modes*** of operation; the sensorCAM mode and the webCAM mode.
 The webCAM mode is essentially as described in the on-line tutorials.
 Use that mode only for education and alignment.
 Invoke webCAM video mode by issuing the **v1** (or **v2**) sensorCAM command to get a webCAM URL (e.g.192.168.0.64)

-The ESP32-CAM does not have a USB port so you will need an FTDI interface or **MB**.
-We prefer the ESP32-CAM-MB(MotherBoard) interface which plugs directly behind the CAM.
-Check“The Workshop” You tube videos on-line for guidance.
 The WROVER-CAM has USB integrated.
 The WROVER or MB is far simpler to use than a separate FTDI used in the videos.

 The ESPRESSIF guide will show how to install the Arduino-ESP32 support.
-BE WARNED: using an FTDI(rather than MB) that has a jumper set to 5V and connecting it to the CAM 3V3 pin will destroy the ESP32-CAM.
-Many have died.

 [Installing Arduino-ESP32 2.0.6 documentation (readthedocs-hosted.com)](https://espressif-docs.readthedocs-hosted.com/projects/arduino-esp32/en/latest/installing.html#installing-using-arduino-ide)